nlp-uoregon/Okapi/README.md

 **Multilingual Evaluation Benchmark Datasets**: We provide three benchmark datasets for evaluating Multilingual Large Language Models (LLMs) for 26 languages.
 You can access the full datasets and evaluation scripts here: [here](https://github.com/nlp-uoregon/mlmm-evaluation).

 **Usage and License Notices**: Okapi is intended and licensed for research use only.
-The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.
+The datasets are CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.

-Our technical paper with evaluation results can be found here: [here](https://arxiv.org/abs/2307.16039).
+Our technical paper with evaluation results can be found [here](https://arxiv.org/abs/2307.16039).

 ## Dataset Creation